bulkpanda/Data-processing/README.md

 Repository for Assignments of Elements of Data Processing.

 ## Bad-news detection
-Objective: To identify ‘good’ and ‘bad’ news by characterising some linguistic patterns of news, as well as comparing different news outlets based on their correctness of reporting. <br>
+Objective: To identify ‘good’ and ‘bad’ news by characterising some linguistic patterns of news, as well as comparing different news outlets based on their correctness of reporting. <br> <br>
 Learning Outcomes: <br>
 • Be able to read and write data in different formats, and combine different data sources. <br>